STEP-Qualified Trust Lawyer in London: Cross-Border Trusts, Succession & Dispute Resolution

 In today’s globalised world, individuals and families increasingly hold assets across multiple jurisdictions.
 Property, investments, business interests, and digital assets are often subject to different legal systems, tax regimes, and succession laws.

-At Staple Inn Notaries, we have long advised clients on notarisation and the execution of documents for international use.
+At Staple Inn Notaries, I have long advised clients on notarisation and the execution of documents for international use.
 However, many of these matters raise deeper legal issues relating to ownership, control, succession, and wealth protection.
+I am pleased to confirm that my practice now formally includes Trust Law and Private Wealth Advisory, delivered by a STEP-qualified Trust Lawyer in London.

 What Does STEP Qualification Mean?

-Society of Trust and Estate Practitioners (STEP) is the leading global professional body for trust and estate specialists.
+The Society of Trust and Estate Practitioners (STEP) is the leading global professional body for trust and estate specialists.
+The TEP designation represents a recognised standard of excellence in private client law.

 For clients, this means: